 Property managers wear many hats.
-Part of your job is being the face of the property.
-As a result, you’re the one who finds tenants, markets the property, and ensures a successful business.
+Part of your job is being the “face” of the property: the one who finds tenants, markets the property, and ensures a successful business.
 You handle tenant relations, coordinate with management, and ensure everything continues running smoothly.
 On top of that, you need to know how to create and read financial and performance reports, handle billing, and generally be the owner’s representative and liaison.
 To help you create an effective budget, we have included a CRE office budget template at the end of this article.

 As a property manager, creating an accurate budget is crucial to success.
 In many ways, a property’s budget reveals the health of the commercial asset.
 Regardless of the property’s size or complexity, it is very important to be able to plan ahead for income and expenses.
-As a result, a budget will help you do this.
+An effective and accurate budget will help you meet this goal.

 - The Skill of Budgeting

-- 10 Steps and a Sample Commercial Facility Office Budget
+- 10 Steps and a Sample Commercial Budget Template

-- Creating an Effective Commercial Office Facility Budget
+- Creating an Effective Commercial Office Facility Budget: Template Below!

 The Skill of Budgeting

 Without a doubt, any commercial property manager who’s in charge of an office building should know how to prepare and manage a budget.
 At the very least, a property manager should make an annual budget that gives an accurate picture of operating income, operating expenses, and other financial considerations.
 Additionally, annual budgeting lets property managers discover trends in expenses, make note of recurring or unusual items, and also make realistic projections for the property’s future performance.

-10 Steps and a Sample Commercial Facility Office Budget
+10 Steps and a Sample Commercial Budget Template

-This is the maximum amount of income that a property manager can expect to gain from a single commercial property if all units are occupied.
+In short, it’s the income that a property manager can expect to gain from a single commercial property if all units are occupied.
 We calculate this by adding together the potential income from the rental fees of all the units or spaces available in the facility.
 However, the gross potential rental income should also include other sources of potential income, like parking fees, storage fees, vending machine income, and others.

-In connection with many commercial properties, tenants can be responsible for some or all of the property’s operating expenses, real estate taxes, and insurance payments.
-Specifically, we can add these additional but necessary costs to the monthly or yearly bills of tenants to make up the property’s expenditures.
-These types of costs associated with running the building are known as pass-through incomes, expense reimbursements, and recoveries.
+In many commercial leasing agreements, tenants are at least partially responsible for the building’s operating expenses, real estate taxes, and insurance payments.
+Typically, we add these costs to the monthly or yearly bills of tenants to make up the property’s expenditures.
+The income collected from these fees are known as pass-through incomes, expense reimbursements, and recoveries.

 These types of costs associated with running the building are known as pass-through incomes, expense reimbursements, and recoveries.

-Commercial properties with multiple rental units or offices for tenants may not be renting at full capacity at all times.
+Commercial properties with multiple rental units or offices likely won’t be renting at full capacity at all times.
 This means that there may be vacant rental units throughout the year, each representing a loss of potential income.
 In addition, some tenants may not fulfill their rental obligations, resulting in even less property income.

 These situations represent vacancy and credit loss issues that reduce the overall income of a commercial facility.
 Therefore, these missing incomes must be subtracted from the gross potential rental income.
-Since it is difficult to predict vacancy and credit loss issues, it may be advisable that property managers update the facility’s budget more than once a year.
+Since it is difficult to predict vacancy and credit loss issues, property managers may choose to update the facility’s budget more than once a year.

-The total income of a commercial property typically includes more than just the rental fees associated with tenant space.
+A commercial property’s total income typically includes more than just the rental fees associated with tenant space.
 In order to get a complete picture of the total income of a commercial facility, other sources, such as parking fees, vending machines or other services, late fees, and exterior advertisements must be added.
-We know these extra sources as miscellaneous income.
-Unfortunately, these causes are often not consistent incomes, and they can be very difficult to forecast and add to the budget on a month-to-month or even yearly basis.
+We know these extra sources as “miscellaneous income.”

-Once all of these determinations are in place, it is possible to calculate the commercial property’s effective gross income.
+Once you’ve determined all of the income sources above, it is possible to calculate the commercial property’s effective gross income.
 You can then use this figure to determine the property’s overall budget by following this basic formula:

 Gross Potential Rental Income + Expense Reimbursements – Vacancy and Credit Loss + Miscellaneous Income = Effective Gross Income

 The effective gross income calculation is just half of the office building budget.
-Once the total income for the property is known, it is time to take the expenditures into account.
+Once you have determined the property’s total income, it is time to take the expenditures into account.
 The property manager should begin with the basic operating expenses for the facility.
-These are all the costs that are associated with the maintenance and use of the entire property.
+These are all the costs associated with the maintenance and use of the entire property.

-For example, the costs for the building’s utilities, including natural gas, oil, electricity, water, Internet, and telephone, should all be included.
-In addition, the property manager must try to estimate the average repair and maintenance costs for the facility.
-This includes grounds maintenance, snow removal, trash removal, real estate taxes, insurance, and any other management fees incurred by the office building.
-Finally, expenditures associated with the administration and payroll of those who handle the entire commercial property must be taken into consideration.
+For example, you should include the costs for the building’s utilities, including natural gas, oil, electricity, water, Internet, and telephone, in the operating expenses.
+In addition, the property should estimate the average repair and maintenance costs for the facility.
+These costs include grounds maintenance, snow removal, trash removal, real estate taxes, insurance, and any other management fees incurred by the office building.
+Finally, operating expenses should also include the salaries of all property management and operations staff.

-Once the property manager has overall calculations for the effective gross income and operating expenses, it is possible to find the net operating income, also known as NOI.
-The NOI is calculated by subtracting the operating expenses from the effective gross income.
+To find NOI, subtract operating expenses from the effective gross income.
 A positive NOI indicates that the office building budget is working effectively.

-The NOI is calculated by subtracting the operating expenses from the effective gross income.
+The net operating income formula subtracts operating expenses from the effective gross income.

 An effective property manager keeps meticulous records for the current and future budgetary needs of the commercial property.
-A chart for accounts should be kept each month that itemizes the different types and amounts of income and operating expenses.
-This helps with tracking the monetary amounts.
-But it also clarifies when income needs to be increased or expenses cut.
+Keep a monthly chart accounting for different types and amounts of income and operating expenses.
+This both helps with tracking the monetary amounts and clarifies when income needs to be increased or expenses cut.
 The property manager should also maintain a monthly operating statement that demonstrates the month’s actual income and operating expenses in a side-by-side comparison to the projected budget.

-If you follow the 10 steps above, you can create a useful and effective commercial office facility budget.
-Below we have provided a link to a commercial facility property management budget template in Excel format.
+By following the 10 steps above, you can create a useful and effective commercial office facility budget.
+Below we have provided a link to a commercial property budget template in Excel format.
 You can use this example as a starting point and customize it for your own needs.